jwkaterina/meetup/README.md

 # Project Development
 ## Git
 Use [Semantic Commit Messages](https://nitayneeman.com/posts/understanding-semantic-commit-messages-using-git-and-angular/)

+## Run the app locally
+In order to call backend from `localhost` in your chrome browser go to [Flags](chrome://flags/#allow-insecure-localhost) and enable `Allow invalid certificates for resources loaded from localhost`.

 ## Code Quality
 ## Testing
 Put all your tests under `./test` folder.